 "Science tells us the climate is changing and human activity in some matter impacts that change.
 The ability to measure and pursue the degree and the extent of that impact and what to do about it are subject to continuing debate and dialogue."
 3

-2017-APR-01: Hundreds of residents in Mocoa, Columbia die from floods and landslide:
+2017-APR-01: Hundreds of residents in Mocoa, Colombia die from floods and landslide:

-Columbian President, Juan Manuel Santos, announced that at least 193 people had been killed following intense rains during the early morning hours in southern Columbia.
-(Columbia is located in the north-west corner of South America).
+Colombian President, Juan Manuel Santos, announced that at least 193 people had been killed following intense rains during the early morning hours in southern Colombia.
+(The state of Colombia is located in the north-west corner of South America).
 The Red Cross reported that 400 people were injured and 220 are believed missing.
 The death toll is expected to rise as bodies are pulled out of the mud.

 The city of Mocoa has about 350,000 residents.
 Three rivers flooded, carrying mud and water through the city, demolishing many structures.
 It happened after midnight, when most people were at home sleeping.

-A brief video shot by a drone shows the destruction in Mocoa, Columbia:
+A brief video shot by a drone shows the destruction in Mocoa, Colombia:

 Alba Tobella, writing for Mercury News, reported that: